prebid/prebid.github.io/dev-docs/cmp-best-practices.md

 ## What does that mean?

 Prebid.js doesn't have a concept of the geographic region where it's running.
 It's up to the CMP and/or publisher to configure Prebid.js correctly.
-Here are some options for discussing with with your lawyers, engineers, and CMP provider:
+Here are some options for discussing with your lawyers, engineers, and CMP provider:

 - If you use a CMP and they **always** return a proper tcfapi function for all pageviews, even when geo targeting is used, then you should set gdpr.defaultGdprScope to true and let the functionality work as intended.
 - If you otherwise remove the CMP from the page based on Geo, then you should align your Prebid config to that and consider removing the `consentManagement` config from the Prebid.js entirely when GDPR does not apply.